Transparent dark purple Insurte logo

 In the coming years, travelers will be able to apply for a France visa online through a robust new European platform called EU VAP.
 Even so, part of the process will still require an in-person appointment.

-Is it difficult to get a France visa?
+Is it difficult to get a visa for France?

-The process, while it may seem complex, has a fairly straightforward application process.
+The process, while it may seem complex, has a fairly straightforward application.
 It’s recommended that travelers begin the visa application process months before their intended trip date, as processing times can vary greatly.

 What is the rejection rate for France visas?